Why a post about how to carry a longboard ? If you’ve been longboarding for a while, you’ve probably been faced with this question.

 You can use something as simple as a shoe lace to carry your longboard across you back and shoulders !
 Of course that will lack some comfort, adjustability and strapping ease.
 You can also make your own longboard strap quite easily – check out this article for a simple DIY guide.

-One that I like is the Mackar shoulder holder.
-Not only does it look cool, the straps are thick and sturdy, it’s easy to clip on and off, and it has a couple of small pouches for carrying small items such as your mobile.
-At around $20, it’s quite inexpensive, however it ships from China so expect some delays and shipping costs.
+One that I personally like is the Mackar shoulder holder.
+Not only does it look cool, but the straps are thick and sturdy, it’s easy to clip on and off, and it has a couple of small pouches for carrying small items such as your mobile.
+At around $20, it’s quite inexpensive,

 The Longboard Sling is a slightly more sophisticated although pricier ($30) option.
 Like most longboard carry straps it’s small and lightweight and keeps your shoulders and hands free.
 It’s made from tough climbing rope and has a neoprene comfort pad.
 Carabiner clips are used easy clipping on to the trucks.